Controlling What You Can’t Control

 It may feel unnatural or uncomfortable at times, not knowing all the answers or being able to plan for every single nuance of what’s to come, but when you really think about it, certainty is a fool’s paradise.
 Job security is subject to industry and company shifts.
 Relationships transform as people grow and change how they see the world and what they want out of it.
 What makes AlphaSights exciting is the constant ebb and flow.
 Uncertainty is the fog in which we navigate growth and with curveballs constantly looming, the only way to stay open to change is to think in terms of control, not in terms of uncertainty, and remain confident that we have what it takes to “make it happen.”

 When we accept that things are unknown, that we don’t have all of the answers, we quickly see that there’s always something to learn if we’re paying attention.
 This job is variable.
 There are 500 potential outcomes for everything we do, but we don’t yell “Fire!” when things don’t go the way they’ve gone before, or if they turn out differently than we expected them to.
 We embrace the chaos and use uncertainty to our advantage, seeing it as an opportunity to do something better, try something new, or capitalize on an absolute failure.
 Did I like my first job?
 Definitely.

 Did I love it?
 Probably not.
 Traditional, linear career paths are a thing of the past.
 The more ambiguity, the more fun we get to have.

-Dominique joined AlphaSights in November of 2012 and serves as an Associate on our Consulting segment.
+Dominique joined AlphaSights in November of 2012 and is the Senior Vice President of our European Offices.